-You’ll feel like you and your older child are in this together.
+2. You’ll feel like you and your older child are in this together

-Worried you and your older child will have less to bond over once the new baby arrives?
+Worried about losing the bond with your first child once the new baby arrives?

 The new baby will be one more thing you and your child will have in common.
 Something you’ll go through together.
 Another challenge you can face with your little trooper by your side.

-You’re giving your older child a lifelong play mate.
+3. You’re giving your older child a lifelong friend

 Your kids will fight, no doubt.
 Just as any relationship has its ups and downs, so too will your two kids.